 What Is Public Relations For Art?

-Public relations for art is focused around platforms which allow an artist to reach the public.
+Public relations for art is focused around platforms for artists which allow them to reach the public.
 This is a separate concept from marketing art.

-How an artist builds public relations is critical to their success.
+How a self representing artist builds public relations is critical to their success.
 Local foundations can allow a broader outreach to communities beyond your borders.

 What Makes Public Relations For Art Effective?